-OAEI including vector length of middle pharyngeal muscle change (with and without the OA) (Table 4): The threshold including the middle pharyngeal muscle vector length change was set at an OAEI score of \geq 5.
+OAEI including vector length of middle pharyngeal muscle change (with and without the OA) (Table 4): The threshold including the middle pharyngeal muscle vector length change was set at an OAEI score of greater than or equal to 5.
 The OAEI value threshold was increased in this iteration of the index because of the inclusion of an additional variable (the middle pharyngeal muscle length change).
-When applied to the 20 subjects in this study there was no difference with the index not including the middle pharyngeal muscle as 8 of the 11 "good" responders met the expected outcome with an accuracy also equaling 73%.
-However, the accuracy increased to 78% when evaluating "poor" responders with 7 of 9 subjects meeting the expected lowered criteria.
-Together, the "good" and "poor" anatomic responders resulted in a predictive value of 75.5% (p-value = 0.05) calculated by the average of accuracy in both responder types being correctly identified.
+When applied to the 20 patients in this study there was no difference with the index not including the middle pharyngeal muscle, because 8 of the 11 good responders met the expected outcome with an accuracy also equaling 73%.
+However, the accuracy increased to 78% when evaluating poor responders, with 7 of 9 patients meeting the expected lowered criteria.
+Together, the combined predictive value for good and poor anatomic responders was 75.5% (P = 0.05), calculated by the average of accuracy in both responder types being correctly identified.

-AVERAGE (good" responders + "poor" responders) = OAEI predictive value
+AVERAGE (good responders + poor responders)

+= OAEI predictive value

+(73% + 67%)

+$\left(\frac{2}{2} \right)$

-$\left(\frac{73\% + 67\%}{2}\right) =$ 70% OAEI predictive value not including middle pharyngeal muscle
+= 70 % OAEI predictive value not including

+middle pharyngeal muscle

+(73% + 78%)

+$\left(\frac{2}{2} \right)$

-$\left(\frac{73\% + 78\%}{2}\right) =$ 75.
-5% OAEI predictive value including middle pharyngeal muscle
+= 75.5% OAEI predictive value including

+middle pharyngeal muscle